kanchana-S/END_Assignment_5/README.md

 ![class augmentation fractions](https://github.com/kanchana-S/END_Assignment_5/blob/main/images/class_aug_fraction.PNG)

 Without any kind of augmentation the model did not do well at all.
-It would overfit like crazy, it barely touched 33% with various hyper parameters listed as follows
+It would overfit like crazy, it barely touched 33% with various hyperparameters

 Without any augmentation only a maximum of 33% was being achieved, apart from that, the model was overfitting crazy!!!
 Some of the following screenshots are proof of that.